Let's Create a Contact Form

 - App\Model\ContactFacade(adminEmail: %adminEmail%)

-And define this variable in the app/config/common.neon
+And define this parameter in the app/config/common.neon

 file: